+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 [PDF Version]

-• Standard IP45 size of distribution box
+• Choose the appropriate size distribution box

-Standard IP45 size of distribution box
+Choose the appropriate size distribution box

 • Distribution box size 48 slots